fikretgit/DevOps-Projects/Project_7-Microservices_CI-CD_Pipelines/Hands-on/README.md

 spec:
   tls:
   - hosts:
-    - petclinic.clarusway.us
+    - petclinic.fikretopaloglu.com
     secretName: petclinic-tls
 ```

-* Check and verify that the TLS(SSL) certificate created and successfully issued to `petclinic.clarusway.us` by checking URL of `https://petclinic.clarusway.us`
+* Check and verify that the TLS(SSL) certificate created and successfully issued to `petclinic.fikretopaloglu.com` by checking URL of `https://petclinic.fikretopaloglu.com`

 * Commit the change, then push the tls script to the remote repo.